suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

       ![An image](media/lab13-3.png)

-     >**Note**: Please avoid any failure error messages you may encounter as indicated below:
+     >**Note**: Please avoid any failure error messages you may encounter as indicated below and try to deploy model again:

       ![An image](media/error.png)